innolitics/rdm/README.md

 ```

 The above definition of the example word `foobot` would only be included if the full document actually uses the word.
 Case insensitive versions of `words` and `has` are available as `words_ignore_case` and `has_ignore_case`.

-## RDM's Limitations

-- The default templates were written with small software teams in mind (e.g., 2 - 5 developers).
-- Only supports GitHub as your project manager (we plan on adding support for Gitlab, Jira, Trello, and Pivotal over time)
-- Assumes that the risk management process is stored elsewhere (we plan on adding support for ISO14971's risk management process soon)
-- Only supports a single _software system_
-- Only support using git as your version control system
-- Assumes the whole software system is in a single git repository
-- Default templates assume the whole software system has a single safety classification

 ## Audit Checklists